 A dynamic image will change if the hosted file is also changed.
 In the designer, you choose the file where it is located and its dimensions.

 The next option you can add is a video source.
-Clicking this will allow you to choose which video source you want to include in your graphics channel, place it, size it, etc.
+Clicking this will allow you to choose which video source you want to include in your graphics channel, place it, size it, etc. Each layer can support up to five video sources.

 The following button allows you to add text or image data fields.
 Here is where you set where assets will be, their sizes, font colors, etc. The content of those fields is added in a later step.